 Additional copies of Reserve materials may be ordered at the instructor’s request.
 Please ask at the Reserve Desk for additional information.

 For guidance on copyright and legal issues, please refer to the Albertsons Library LibGuide on Copyright and Fair Use or the General Counsel’s website “Using Content for Library Reserves.”

 We will create accessible scans of library materials or electronic permalinks for instructors to place in learning management systems (LMS) such as Blackboard or Canvas.

 Faculty and instructors are encouraged to do a Fair Use analysis before posting documents on their LMS course sites.
-The university’s General Counsel website has a good Fair Use checklist you can utilize, along with general Fair Use guidelines about posting copyrighted content to course sites.
-Albertsons Library Research Support team has developed a useful site with information about Fair Use and copyright, along with helpful tutorials and guides.
+Albertsons Library Research Support team has developed a useful LibGuide to assist in advising on Copyright and Fair Use decisions in the classroom.
+The faculty at Albertsons Library have sourced this printable Fair Use Checklist PDF for your convenience.
+The Boise State University General Counsel website also has a Fair Use checklist you can utilize, along with general Fair Use guidelines about posting copyrighted content to course sites.
 Department librarian liaisons can help guide you with this assessment and offer their expertise.

 The DIY Electronic Reserves document provides information on creating accessible PDFs and posting readings to LMS sites.
 If you have questions about course reserve materials, please call 208-426-1141 or email email@example.com.